dcsan/xbot/README.md

 It includes a full parser for a custom game scripting language.

 Released as Open Source, so please do what you want!
-If you need help leave an issue here in the repo or ask me (email in bio!)
+If you need help leave an issue here in the repo or ask me.

 I wrote up a bit more about the project genesis here: